-Due to the big numbers of Turks and Arabs in the German population, the Middle East and Turkish food especially fast food like döner kebab and falafel can be found everywhere.
+Due to the large numbers of Turks and Arabs in the German population, the Middle East and Turkish food, especially fast food like döner kebab and falafel can be found everywhere.

 German food mostly contains pork in different forms, like for example sausage as well as potatoes and pickled foods.